massipasquesi/sshaddm/README.md

 When you run sshaddm for the first time you'll invited to set configuration variables from the prompt.

-You can set variables manually by copying 'define.example' and naming it 'define.inc.bh' into $SSHADDM-DIR-NAME
+You can set variables manually by copying 'define.example' and naming it 'define.rc' into $SSHADDM-DIR-NAME
 and set variables like explained in this CONFIG section below.

 Everytime you want to change configuration variables you can do it manually or running 'setup.sh'